Search

 🔸 Start emulator from Android Studio

-A properly configured emulator helps test your app without a physical device.
+A properly configured emulator helps test your app without a physical device and allows developers to identify issues before releasing the application.

 iOS Setup (macOS)